 The Campus Christian Center serves the larger educational mission of the College by providing:

 - Devotional study of Christian scripture, and

 - Interfaith conversation

-Berea College’s Francis and Louise Hutchins Center for International Education fosters understanding of, and respect for, all peoples of the earth.
+Berea College’s Francis and Louise Hutchins Center for International Education fosters an understanding of, and respect for, all peoples of the earth.
 The understanding and respect for all peoples of the earth are achieved through education abroad, exchange programs, international programming on campus, international student services, and teaching abroad.

 The Center for Excellence in Learning Through Service educates students for leadership in service and social justice through promotion and coordination of academic service-learning and student-led community service.